bongaaaaA/Computer-Vision/Brain-Cancer-GAN/readme.md

 ## 🧠 GAN Architecture

 The GAN consists of:
-- **Generator**: Learns to create realistic brain images with controlled variation
+- **Generator**: Learns to create realistic chest images with controlled variation
 - **Discriminator**: Distinguishes real images from generated ones

 Through adversarial training, the Generator learns to: